 - 1 tablespoon fresh dill finely chopped (plus 18 tiny sprigs for garnish and a handful of sprigs for the platter)

 - 3 tablespoons finely diced red onion divided

-- 2 tablespoons tomatoes seeds removed, finely diced
+- 2 tablespoons tomatoes, washed and dried, seeds removed, finely diced

 - 1 tablespoon Dijon mustard

 - 1 tablespoon mayonnaise

 - ¾ teaspoon salt

 - a few turns of freshly ground black pepper